To calculate result you have to disable your ad blocker first.

 Step 1: Divide 6-3 by 1 to make the exponent positive.

-Step 2: Write the base, power number of times.
+Step 2: Write the base and multiply it up to power times.

 1/63 = 1/(6 × 6 × 6) = 1/216